vaonet/imprs-scripts/Network Tests and Tasks/IFACE/BandwidthUtilization2.2.md

 ## Monitoring

-This script monitors a numeric SNMP variable for value or range violations.

-The script retrieves the current value for a specified OID and determines if it should generate and alarm.
-It does this by using an operator to compare the received value with a lower value and possibly an upper value as well.
-If the comparison evaluates to true, then an alarm is generated.
+This script monitors incoming and outgoing bandwidth on an interface for upper and lower threshold violations.
+It does so by auto-determining the link speed of the interface (or using a provided linkspeed) and choosing the appropriate counters based on that speed - either the 32 bit low speed or 64 bit high speed counters.

 ## Data Collection

-This script stores received values and provides graphing of the data.
+This script stores the received counter values and provides several graphs of the data.

 # IMPRS Portal Version Compatibility

-This script has been tested on the following versions.
+This script is compatible with the following versions.

-9.1 Release
-* 9.1 Update-Release 2016/07/22
+* 9.1 Update-Release 2015/03/03 and above

-9.2 Release
+* 9.2 Release 9.2-6.5 and above
-* 9.2-10.9

 # Test Parameters

-* Execution Schedule: An interval of 5 minutes is highly recommended.
+* Execution Schedule: An interval of 5 minutes is required to ensure correct calculations.

 ## Script Arguments